Demographics of Turkmenistan: Demographic trends

 Population density of Turkmenistan by regions.

 The 17 January 1939 census showed a population of 1,251,883, of which 741.5 thousand Turkmen, 232.9 thousand Russians, 107.4 thousand Uzbeks, 61.4 thousand Kazakhs, 19.5 thousand Tatars, 8,300 Iranians, 5,400 Baloch, and 75.5 thousand other nationalities.
 The population of Turkmenistan increased from 1.5 million in the 1959 census to 4.5 million in the 1995 census.
 The population continued growing to over 5 million in 2001–2006.
 According to opposition media, Turkmenistan's population in 2019 was no more than 3.3 million.
 As of July 2021, anonymous official sources informed opposition news media that the population of Turkmenistan had fallen to between 2.7 and 2.8 million.

 According to some sources, deteriorating economic conditions have led to massive emigration of Turkmenistanis to other countries in search of work, possibly as many as 1,879,413 between 2008 and 2018, inclusive.
 Primary destinations are Russia, Turkey, and Ukraine.
 Between 2013 and 2019, the number of emigrants to Russia from Turkmenistan doubled.
 As one consequence, in 2018 Turkmen authorities began barring some citizens, particularly those younger than 40 years of age, from leaving the country in an apparent effort to stem emigration.

+The 2022 census

 A once-in-a-decade national census was conducted 17–27 December 2022.
 Opposition media reported that many people claimed not to have been interviewed by census workers, or that census workers merely telephoned respondents, and did not visit them to count residents.
 According to the results of the 2022 census, the results of which were published in July 2023, the population of Turkmenistan was 7,057,841.
 However, offshore media disputed that figure, with one source claiming it came out of "thin air".
 Official population estimates are likely too high, given known emigration trends.